 Impact on the climate change debate

 In the UK, after taking on the premiership in 2016 following the Brexit result, Theresa May has had a piecemeal stance towards tackling climate change, having scrapped the former Department for Energy and Climate Change, appointed Michael Gove as environment secretary – who once wanted to remove the mention of climate change from the curriculum – and recently announcing that renewable energy subsidies will be cut until 2025.
-The snap UK general election in 2017 also saw May forced to form a coalition government with Northern Ireland’s Democratic Unionist Party, who itself has had a debatable position on environmental issues, having previously appointed a climate change sceptic as its environment minister.
-Fortunately, May has attempted to bolster her government’s green credentials recently, announcing that the UK will pledge £140 million for communities affected by climate change, outlining a Clean Growth Strategy of how the UK hopes to meet its legally-binding climate change goals and kick-starting 2018 by unveiling a 25-year environment plan, although there has been criticism that her plans have not been ambitious enough.
+The snap UK general election in 2017 also saw May forced to form a minority government with Northern Ireland’s Democratic Unionist Party, who itself has had a debatable position on environmental issues, having previously appointed a climate change sceptic as its environment minister.
+Fortunately, May has attempted to bolster her government’s green credentials recently, announcing that the UK will pledge £140 million for communities affected by climate change and outlining a Clean Growth Strategy which explains how the UK hopes to meet its legally-binding climate change goals.
+Though this is set to include a 25-year environment plan, there has been criticism that her proposals have not been ambitious enough.